Four Tips for Dealing With Bad News

 Phases of grief

-Give yourself, as well as your family, some time to absorb, or take in, the news.
+Give yourself, as well as your family, some time to absorb or take in the news.
 It is completely normal for you to feel a wide array of things as you start to process the news.
 You very well may cycle through the phases of grief.
-Feeling angry, anxious, fearful of what’s ahead, or maybe even total denial of anything being wrong is totally normal.
+Feeling angry, anxious, fearful of what’s ahead, or maybe even in total denial of anything being wrong is normal.

 It is important for you to remember that your family/friends may also go through those same stages.
-We all need to remember that everyone processes things in a different way and at a different time.
-So try to be mindful of this as you work towards some level of acceptance of the condition at hand.
+We all need to remember that everyone processes things in a different way and at different times.
+So try to be mindful of this as you work toward some level of acceptance of the condition at hand.

 Find a support system

 Having a good support system can really make a big impact on your mental and physical health.
 Sadly, many people tend to keep things too close to the chest in order to try to prevent anyone else from having to deal with any unnecessary pain.
 But keeping things from those closest to you can cause major turmoil, for you and for others.
 It also may leave you feeling completely isolated.

 Reach out to your friends and family about what is going on.
 Once they know what is going on inside your body, they will be in a better place to provide you the support you need.
 There are also really great support groups online.
 If that is your thing, join a couple until you find one that just feels right.

 Do your own research

 Truly, the best thing we can ever do for ourselves as chronic patients is to do the research.
 If you are looking for specific research, you can always ask your doctor for recommendations.
 If you don’t want to ask – don’t.
 There is plenty of research out there.
 However, you need to stay with very reputable websites, like: